Radioactive waste must be disposed of safely. Safe disposal is scientifically challenging and is the subject of controversial debate in society.

 - TRUST - Trust in the context of technology, uncertainties and complexity

-- DIPRO - Dialogues and process design
+- DIPRO - Dialogues and Process Design

-TRANSENS is a collaborative project funded by the Federal Ministry for Economic Affairs and Energy and in the “Niedersächsisches Vorab” of the Volkswagen Foundation by the Ministry of Science and Culture of Lower Saxony and coordinated by the Clausthal University of Technology.
+TRANSENS is a joint project funded by the German Federal Ministry for Economic Affairs and Energy and the Niedersächsisches Vorab of the Volkswagen Foundation through the Lower Saxony Ministry of Science and Culture.
+The project is coordinated by the TU Clausthal.